mailpile/Mailpile/README.md

 It might work with other versions. :-)

-You also need your e-mail to either be in a traditional mbox formatted Unix mailbox, or a Maildir.
+You also need your e-mail to be in a traditional mbox formatted Unix mailbox, a Maildir or a gmvault backup repository.

 ## Setting up the environment and config ##